+- We recommend further thought about the new Mission and what it implies for the distinctive nature of the new TU's provision.
+In this regard: the process of internal and external stakeholder discussion about the new mission can be used as a platform for creating the culture of the new Technological University. - We also recommend serious reflection on the timescale of existing plans, including the disadvantages of moving at the currently planned pace. - The proposers need in any case to be able to demonstrate with haste a capacity to 'act as one', in order to maintain progress, minimise transition costs, and maximise benefits.

-- We advise further thought about the new Mission and what it implies for the distinctive nature of the new TU's provision.
-In this regard: - Use (à la John Davies report) existing strength in Arts/Humanities as a distinctive feature. - Emphasise the user-led orientation. - Seek the best available international advice on the Digital Campus concept, in order to aim at being a leading edge institution in this respect. - Extend further the existing process of 'acting as one', in order to maintain progress, minimise transition costs, and maximise benefits. - Don't let the discussion about organisation go on too long.
-There is never a perfect, or universally acceptable, solution. - Consider whether there is any scope, in occupying DIT's new campus, to begin even now a wider process of integration of activity from all three partners. - Manage carefully the process of appointing the post-merger President such that the appointee will be very clear, in the light of the changes that by then the staff and students will have experienced, what style of leadership the Governing Body expects in the immediate future. - Although leadership is good, consider the scope for further professional development to support effective university leadership (eg, via the UK Leadership Foundation for Higher Education). - Continue with a high level of communication and engagement with staff, students and external stakeholders throughout the process.
+- This implies greater clarity about the precise arrangements for leadership between now and the point of merger, when the new Governing Body and President would be appointed. - It will also be essential in this regard to display to all stakeholders a palpable sense of unitary purpose among the leadership team, including a sense of loyalty henceforth to the new institution. - Reflect further on our reservations about organisational design and if, having reflected, decided to stick with the current plan, then present a compellingly clear view as to what the role of Schools is to be, and also on issues such as how provision can be made more available across campuses, and how multidisciplinarity can best be promoted across campuses. - Seek the best available international advice on digital possibilities, both as part of what can make the new TU distinctive and as a way of addressing the geographical challenges. - Reflect further upon the approach being proposed for naming the new institution, in respect both of the short-term name for the merged Institutes of Technology and ensuring rigorous market testing of the name for the new TU. - Manage carefully the process of appointing the new President such that the appointee will be very clear, in the light of the changes that by then the staff and students will have experienced, what style of leadership the Governing Body expects in the immediate future. - Given the challenges ahead for the leadership, consider the scope for further professional development to support effective university leadership (eg, via the UK Leadership Foundation for Higher Education).
+This could also help with developing the palpable sense of unitary purpose among the leadership team - Continue with a high level of communication and engagement with staff, students and external stakeholders throughout the process. - Be alert to the possibility that, in practice, it might not prove possible to diversify income streams as quickly as current projections imply, especially if the economy doesn't grow fast enough, or student fee income does not rise as fast as projected.
+Continue to work actively on proposals to develop new income streams. - With respect to seeking increased funding for research and research students, consider carefully how to link this search to the development of their research profile (eg, seek research students only in areas of strong research activity, perhaps develop new areas via Masters' programmes before extending to PhD), which should help with funding of studentships.

-- Be alert to the possibility that, in practice, it might not prove possible to diversify income streams as quickly as current projections imply, especially if the economy doesn't grow fast enough.
-Continue to work actively on proposals to develop new income streams. - With respect to seeking increased funding for research and research students, consider carefully how to link this search to the development of their research profile (eg, seek research students only in areas of strong research activity, perhaps develop new areas via Masters' programmes before extending to PhD), which should help with funding of studentships. - We recommend continued working to further strengthen international partnerships, partly to facilitate staff and student exchanges and research, and also to provide a comparator base of institutions with similar missions for benchmarking and performance improvement. - As part of the above, consider the scope to further internationalise the staff, including leaders. - This proposal already has very good momentum.
-It is important now to maintain and strengthen it.
+- We recommend continued working to strengthen international partnerships, partly to facilitate staff and student exchanges and research, and also for the purpose of providing a comparator base of institutions with similar missions for benchmarking and performance improvement. - As part of the above, consider the scope to further internationalise the staff, including leaders. - Some good preparatory work has been done to reach this stage.
+It is now of utmost importance to accelerate the process, and begin to reap the benefits as soon as possible.